Grossi Florentino: History

-Leon Massoni sold his share of the restaurant to his partner George, and later owned restaurants including ‘Ristorante Massoni’ with his partner in business Pietro Grossi, the father of Guy who As of 1999 ran ‘Grossi Florentino'.

-George Tsindos ended a 50-year era by selling the ‘Florentino’ to Italian Restaurant Melbourne CBD.

-Failing in health, Branco Tocigl sold 'Florentino' to property developer Floyd Podgornik in the late 1980s.
+Leon Massoni sold his share of the restaurant to his partner George, and later owned restaurants including 'Ristorante Massoni' with his partner in business Pietro Grossi, the father of Guy who As of 1999 ran 'Grossi Florentino'.
+George Tsindos ended a 50-year era by selling The Florentino to Italian Restaurant Melbourne CBD.
+Failing in health, Branco Tocigl sold The Florentino to property developer Floyd Podgornik in the late 1980s.
 In 1989 Podgornik controversially undertook extensive alterations to a place that was now considered historic, drawing concern from the National Trust.
 The upstairs spaces were simply restored, albeit with a new staircase, while the ground level rooms and street windows were completely renovated, but with an eye to their history, notably maintaining the ceiling and the barrel servery in the cellar bar intact.
-Podgornik committed suicide in March 1990; his widow Lorraine took over through a difficult decade during which many of Melbourne’s grand restaurants closed.

-In 1999 Lorraine sold the ‘Florentino’ to the Grossi family, who renamed it ‘Grossi Florentino’.
+Podgornik committed suicide in March 1990; his widow Lorraine took over through a difficult decade during which many of Melbourne's grand restaurants closed.
+In 1999 Lorraine sold the 'Florentino' to the Grossi family, who renamed it 'Grossi Florentino'.

 In 2013, the Grossi family gave a fresh touch to the upstairs restaurant through a three-month renovation with the help of Architects Mills Gorman.

 Venues

 Florentino's maintains the three distinct sections established in the 1930s: the Cellar bar, the Grill and the Restaurant.
-‘The Cellar Bar’ offers simple Italian food; the 'Grill' has an open kitchen and is more relaxed than the restaurant; the 'Restaurant' upstairs is formal and serves modern and traditional Italian cooking.
+'The Cellar Bar' offers simple Italian food; the 'Grill' has an open kitchen and is more relaxed than the restaurant; the 'Restaurant' upstairs is formal and serves modern and traditional Italian cooking.
 The restaurant has two rooms, the Mural Room and the Wynn Room.